ilke-kas/real-time-attention-tracker-oculus-vigilis/README.md

 - For model training High Performance GPUs like A100, NVIDIA GE3600
 - For Application [Python 3.11.8](https://www.python.org/downloads/release/python-3118/)
 - [Anaconda](https://www.anaconda.com/)
+- Windows OS .
+I f you are planning to run the application on macOS please do not change the video capturing line as said in notes in Application part of this README

 ## Reproduce Attention Model
 (If you want you can skip this part since the model is already provided in this repository)